hunie-son/DefWeb/README.md

 - ## CNN, LSTM and VAE model training
   * We train our models in a server environment (Nvidia GeForce RTX 3090 GPU card).
   * We use Jupyter Notebook(.ipynb) for the Demo version.
-If GPU is unavailable, Google Colab can be used for running the Demo version.
+  * If GPU is unavailable, Google Colab can be used for running the Demo version.
-  * Full version with 100 websites is provided as Python code (.py)
+  * Full version with 100 websites is provided as Python code (.py).
-  * Automatically training 100 website fingerprinting is provided as bash script code (`DefWeb_Autorun.sh`)
+  * Automatically training 100 website fingerprinting is provided as bash script code (`DefWeb_Autorun.sh`).

 # Data Collection: